Fiscal Accountability and Stewardship of University Resources

 A. Overview

-Stewardship refers to processes and structures that manage, allocate, and monitor resources critical to the mission of The University of Texas at San Antonio (UTSA).
+Stewardship refers to processes and structures that manage, allocate and monitor resources critical to UTSA’s mission.
 Stewardship of UTSA's financial resources includes (but is not limited to) fiscal accountability; compliance with laws, regulations and policies; sufficient transparency; and appropriate internal controls to prevent excessive financial commitments and overspending.

 B. Roles and Responsibilities